-The Corporation entered into an executive employment agreement with Mr. Bullock on April 1, 2019 for the role of Chief Executive Officer (at the time, Mr. Dustin Angelo had retained the role of President).
-On October 2, 2019, Mr. Bullock was appointed to the role of President and Chief Executive Officer.
-The agreement is for an indefinite term until terminated in accordance with the agreement.
-It provided for an annual base salary of \$325,000 and benefits such as vacation, health and insurance, directors' and officers' liability insurance and reimbursement of expenses.
-Additional Compensation is awarded at the discretion of the Board.
+The Corporation entered into an executive employment agreement with Mr. Bullock on April 1, 2019, as further amended on August 1, 2021, and December 20, 2021.
+The agreement is for an indefinite term until terminated in accordance with the terms of the agreement.
+It provided for an annual base salary of \$350,000 and benefits such as vacation, health and insurance, directors' and officers' liability insurance and reimbursement of expenses.
+Additional compensation is awarded at the discretion of the Board.
 If Mr. Bullock wishes to resign, he is required to provide at least three months' prior written notice, unless waived by the Corporation (in which case the Corporation will pay Mr. Bullock the compensation required to be paid in lieu of the period of notice).
 The Corporation may at any time, without notice or payment in lieu thereof or termination or severance pay of any kind, terminate Mr. Bullock's employment for cause.
 In addition, the Corporation may, at any time and for any reason, terminate Mr. Bullock's employment without cause by paying a lump sum payment equal to six (6) months base salary, plus an additional month's base salary for every year of service, up to a maximum of twelve (12) months base salary.

-Mr. Bullock's employment agreement also provides that in the event of a sale of substantially all the assets or other transaction, merger, combination or similar transaction or event that results in a "change of control" or "change of ownership" of the Corporation's business which in turn results in Mr. Bullock's employment with the Corporation being terminated, Mr. Bullock will be entitled to a lump sum payment equal to twelve (12) months base salary.
+In the event of a sale of substantially all the assets or other transaction, merger, combination or similar transaction or event that results in a "change of control" or "change of ownership" of the Corporation's business which in turn results in Mr. Bullock's employment with the Corporation being terminated, Mr. Bullock will be entitled to a lump sum payment equal to twenty-four (24) months base salary and twenty-four (24) months of his short-term incentive bonus target amount.